melange-re/melange-re.github.io/docs/language-concepts.md

 from Melange.

-In Melange, externals can be used to [bind to global JavaScript objects](#using-global-functions-or-values).
+In Melange, externals can be used to [bind to global JavaScript objects](/working-with-js-objects-and-values#using-global-functions-or-values).
 They can also be decorated with certain `[@mel.xxx]` attributes to facilitate the creation of bindings in specific scenarios.
-Each one of the [available attributes](#list-of-attributes-and-extension-nodes) will be further explained in the next sections.
+Each one of the [available attributes](/attributes-and-extension-nodes#attributes) will be further explained in the next sections.

 Once declared, one can use an `external` as a normal value.
 Melange external